ggof/https_cookbook/README.md

 docker swarm init
 docker stack deploy --compose-file stack.yml
 ```
+- Modify `ssl_staging.sh` by adding your own domain and the
-- Modify and run the file `ssl_staging.sh` to validate your configuration is correct.
+directory your app lives in and run it to validate your configuration is correct.
-- If everything went well, you can now modify and run the file `ssl_prod.sh`.
+- If everything went well, you can now modify and run the file `ssl_prod.sh` the same way.
 This will create your "real" certificates, and put them in the `certs` directory.
 - Once this is done, you should have HTTPS certificates.
 You now need to enable
 the HTTPS config in `nginx/nginx.conf`.